open-feature/open-feature-operator/docs/threat_model.md

 ## Assets

-### Flag configuration custom resource (CR)
+### Flag source configuration custom resource (CR)

+Stored in the kubernetes cluster's etcd instance, this custom resource contains the configuration for the sidecar container (`flagd`) `OFO` appends to the application pod(s).

+### Flag configuration CR

-Stored in the kubernetes cluster's etcd instance, this custom resource contains the configuration for `flagd` and its feature flags configuration.
+Stored in the kubernetes cluster's etcd instance, this custom resource contains the sidecar's (`flagd`) feature flags configuration.
+It also incorporates configuration for the sidecar container (`flagd`), although, this is deprecated and superseded by the flag source configuration CR.

+### Environment variables

+Stored in `OFO`'s container's registry, these variables are used to configure the flag source if not declared explicitly by the flag source configuration CR or flag configuration CR.

 ### flagd flag configuration